 Brodflour is one of many small-scale mills popping up across Canada offering an alternative to mass produced grocery store flour.
 But what’s all the fuss about?

 What is fresh, stone-milled flour and how does it taste?

 “Fresh-milled flour from a stone mill is just like fresh-cracked pepper.
-It has more flavour to it,” says Melissa McKeown, who owns 1847 Stone Milling in Fergus, Ontario.
+It has more flavour to it,” says Melissa McKeown, who owns 1847 Stone Milling in Fergus, Ont.
 Think of it as flour milled the old-fashioned way.
 The process grinds the entire grain (including the oil-and-nutrient-filled germ and bran), which some say makes stone-milled flour more nutritious compared to the commercially produced stuff (which is ground into flour after the hard bran and germ is removed).

 At 1847, McKeown and her team don’t bleach their flour.
-Conventionally, bleaching can be done slowly and naturally through oxidization (typically the flour marked unbleached at the supermarket) or quickly with chemicals.
+Conventionally, bleaching can be done slowly and naturally through oxidization (typically the type of flour marked as “unbleached” at the supermarket) or quickly with chemicals.
 Bleaching not only contributes to a lighter flour (in both colour and flavour) but it also helps with gluten development.
 This means supermarket flour creates stretchy, malleable dough and batters that yield breads and baked good with a high rise.
 With many fresh flours, your bread won’t rise to such great heights (but it might be tastier!).
 If rise is an issue, 1847 recommends adding one teaspoon of vital wheat gluten per cup of freshly milled flour.